1938–39 Duquesne Dukes men's ice hockey season: Season

 Hot on the heels of a successful first season, Duquesne's second campaign began with good news as several non-conference programs expressed interest in coming to Pittsburgh and playing the Dukes.
 At the beginning of the season the two divisions codified a single set of rules where the three regulation periods would run for 12 minutes.
-Last season, games at Duquesne Gardens had 15-minute sessions while the ones at the Cleveland Arena went for 10 minutes.
+Last season, games at Duquesne Garden had 15-minute sessions while the ones at the Cleveland Arena went for 10 minutes.
 The practical reason for this was because all league teams shared two homes rinks.
 Since multiple games needed to be played on the same day, Penn-Ohio League games had to be shorter than those played by the rest of the college hockey world.

 Duquesne began well, winning their first two-game before meeting Pittsburgh in early December.
 The Panthers were fast becoming Duquesne's biggest rival and the Blue and Gold handed the Dukes their first loss of the season.
 Duquesne rebounded in the next game with a stellar effort against Carnegie Tech, outshooting the Skibos 30–5 in 36 minutes, but were only able to get one goal past the Tartan netminder.
 An even bigger win followed when the Dukes handed John Carroll only its second loss since the start of last season.
 To this point Duquesne was the only team that was able halt the juggernaut Blue Streak team.
 After the Dukes shutout JCU for a second time, they set up a showdown with Pitt that could very well decide the league championship.
 Duquesne won the rematch 2–0 to place them above the Panthers in the standings and then followed that up with several weeks off.